-The Town Commission consists of five elected representatives: Mayor, Vice-Mayor, and three Commissioners who are elected for specific terms.
-The Town Commission was elected in March 2018.
+The Town Commission consists of five elected representatives: Mayor, Vice-Mayor, and three Commissioners who are elected for two-year terms.
+The present Town Commission was elected in March 2018.

 The Incumbent Commission

 The current Town Commission is pictured on the title page of this document and includes: